CrowdStrike’s Update Causes Global IT Outage, Resulting in Windows Blue Screen of Death and Causing a Worldwide Storm

 Sourced from BBC

-Many people took to social media to discuss the impact of the outage and complain about the massive delays.
+Many people took to social media to discuss the impact of the global outage, complain about the massive delays and share the global IT outage updates.
 In India, Hong Kong, and Thailand, many airlines were forced to manually check in passengers and physically write out boarding passes when the system went down.

 Indigo Airline BSOD Microsoft CrowdStrike